Last

 Our joint-launch with Xbridge in the last issue

-of The BOSS and on the HBA website, was not what
+of The BOSS and on the Home Business Alliance website, was not what

 it should have been.
 Links were put into place